chrisknox97/mechacar_statistical_analysis/README.md

     Spaciousness
     Preferred Make

-* Selecting Our Metrics
+### Selecting Our Metrics

-### While not all metrics are easily studied and analyzed, we can create a study based around Statista’s survey; comparing our selected metrics against comparable makes and models over the last three years (a timeframe used by J.D.
+#### While not all metrics are easily studied and analyzed, we can create a study based around Statista’s survey; comparing our selected metrics against comparable makes and models over the last three years (a timeframe used by J.D.
 Power to assess vehicle quality).
 The following are some of the metrics we would examine:

     National Highway Traffic Safety Administration (NHTSA) Safety Rating Highway & City Fuel Efficiencies
     Average Annual Maintenance Cost/Dependability
     Current Cost of Ownership/Purchase

-* Null & Alternative Hypothesis
+### Null & Alternative Hypothesis

+#### Null Hypothesis

-### Null Hypothesis: MechaCar Prototypes represents a fair value (safety, fuel efficiency, average annual maintenance cost) compared to its current competition (based on its current cost of ownership).
+        MechaCar Prototypes represents a fair value (safety, fuel efficiency, average annual maintenance cost) compared to its current competition (based on its current cost of ownership).

+#### Alternative Hypothesis

-### Alternative Hypothesis: MechaCar Prototypes DOES NOT represent a fair value (safety, fuel efficiency, average annual maintenance cost) compared to its current competition (based on its current cost of ownership).
+        MechaCar Prototypes DOES NOT represent a fair value (safety, fuel efficiency, average annual maintenance cost) compared to its current competition (based on its current cost of ownership).

-* Statistical Test
+### Statistical Test

-### While the Statista survey suggests that all our metrics are important to consumers, we do not know how much each metric impacts a vehicle’s purchase price.
+#### While the Statista survey suggests that all our metrics are important to consumers, we do not know how much each metric impacts a vehicle’s purchase price.
 As such we can create a Linear Regression Model to show the correlation between each vehicle’s specified metrics and the overall cost of ownership of said vehicle.
 If MechaCar prototypes provide equitable metrics to its competition at an equitable cost, then we cannot reject the null hypothesis.
 However, if MechaCars provided equitable metrics but at a higher cost (or the inverse) we would be inclined to reject our null hypothesis.

-* Data Required
+### Data Required

-### To complete such our statistical analysis, we would need the following:
+#### To complete such our statistical analysis, we would need the following:

     Overall NHTSA Safety Ratings (Ranked on a 5-Star Scale) United States Department of Energy Fuel Economy Ratings (MPG)